-Applications will be judged against the following criteria, and should clearly demonstrate:
+All applications will be judged on the following criteria and should clearly demonstrate:

 - that the project has a significant aspect which is related to the chemical sciences